Quantum interferometers: principles and applications: HOM interferometer

 According to Eq. (\ref{Eq:1-2-2}) and Eq. (\ref{Eq:1-2-6}), the probability of coincidence is 0.5 when the two input photons do not overlap, and it reduces to 0 when the two input photons overlap.
-Based on these results, we can construct the corresponding HOM interference fringe, as depicted in Fig.\,\ref{HOMIsimple}(c).
+Based on these results, we can construct the corresponding HOM interference fringes, as depicted in Fig.\,\ref{HOMIsimple}(c).
+The overall probability of coincidence can be written as: